TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: A New Defense: TrapFlow

-We thendiscusses the style of injecting trigger patterns into clean traces, designed with two primary principles: 1) prevent attackers from easily removing trigger patterns, which would nullify the defense, and 2) keep the injection process low-latency to avoid significant time delays.
+We discuss the style of injecting trigger patterns into clean traces, designed with two primary principles: (1) We try to avoid any increase in traffic latency to maintain usability.
+(2) We ensure that triggers are difficult for attackers to detect and remove.

-To prevent the trigger from being easily removed by the attacker, we design our defense as a server-side defense.
-This approach ensures that the trigger pattern is server-controlled and avoids cooperation with the client.
-Defenses requiring client-side collaboration are prone to failure, as attackers could more easily filter out injected packets.
-By keeping the injection entirely on the server side, the defender sends incoming dummy packets directly to the client, blending them with the real incoming packets (marked as ``-1'') to alter the traffic pattern of specific target web pages.
+To achieve these goals, we design the trigger injection to occur at the Tor exit node.
+The exit node is the only node in the Tor system that can identify the target web page, making it uniquely capable of injecting triggers only into the traffic of specific web pages.
+The exit node will help insert a series of incoming cells into the traces.
+The locations of these cells are carefully computed to make the defense effective.
+We do not delay any real cells to minimize the time overhead.

-Additionally, the injection locations of incoming dummy packets are randomized to prevent the attacker from detecting and removing them.
-We design our trigger as $m$ bursts of incoming dummy packets, with the insertion locations represented by $\bm{k}=[k_1, k_2, \ldots, k_m]$, and the number of incoming packets denoted by $\bm{\delta} = [\delta_1, \delta_2, \ldots, \delta_m]$.
-Here, $\delta_m$ represents the number of incoming packets at location $k_m$.
-The poisoned trace is represented as follows:
+To prevent attackers from easily recognizing these incoming cells, trigger cells are inserted in a random manner.
+Specifically, we construct the trigger as a sequence of $m$ bursts of dummy incoming cells.
+The insertion positions are denoted by $\bm{k} = [k_1, k_2, \ldots, k_m]$, and the corresponding burst lengths by $\bm{\delta} = [\delta_1, \delta_2, \ldots, \delta_m]$, where $\delta_i$ is the number of cells inserted at position $k_i$.
+The poisoned trace is constructed as follows:

 where $w$ is the perturbation function determining how the poisoned trace $\hat{\bm{x}}$ is constructed from the clean trace $\bm{x}$.